 Michelle Csete from Wiltshire studied the Foundation in Science before progressing on to the MSci Forensic Biology, an integrated degree and Masters.
+Michelle, who graduates in July 2017, has already been offered a job with Cansford Laboratories where she wil be testing hair and oral fluid for levels of alcohol and drugs of abuse.

 Are you enjoying the Forensic Biology degree?

 Of course!
-I love how over the course of the undergraduate degree, everything is tied in really well.
+I love how over the course of the undergraduate degree everything is tied in really well.
 Things you do in the first year are used in the second and third years to create a ‘big picture’ scenario.
 Your work is divided between lectures and practical work in the laboratories.
 There’s a really good split between practical and theory work.

 The facilities are great!
 We have an entire house devoted to crime scene investigation, with a different scene in each room.
 We have a blood spatter lab and an evidence lab.
 When it comes to conducting our final year projects, we have an entire lab devoted to research.
 One of the most valuable pieces of equipment I have been shown how to use is the gas chromatograph mass spectrometer – it seems to be the go-to instrument for laboratory analysis.
 I must admit, though, I am a sucker for toxicology so I could be biased!